Training

 Guiding Principles for a Great Fit

 Interested in learning about the significant return on investment (ROI) on diverse and inclusive workforces?
 This course provides an overview of supported employment and the benefits of workforce diversity and inclusion.
 It offers practical strategies for businesses to improve inclusion and, with that, improve their innovation, creativity, and services.
+Click on the button below to get started with the course.

 Developing Intersectional Employment Services

 Building on CASE's Diversity Works research project, this course explores the employment experiences of job seekers who are Black, Indigenous, Persons of Colour and experience disability (BIPOC-D).
 It serves as an introduction to CASE's facilitated certificate program: An Intersectional Approach to Supporting Career Development.
+Click on the button below to self-register and get started!

 Who We Are